 Silvia studied German and Slovak at the Philosophical Faculty of Comenius University in Bratislava.
 She spent one year of her studies at the University Konstanz in Germany, where she learned more about southern Germany and was amazed by the beauty of the country.
-She has had various jobs in international companies, and in the past few years, she taught German from levels kindergarten through adult.
-Additionally, she is passionate about development of teaching methods and materials for German instruction, which she does for Goethe Institut in Bratislava.
+She has had various jobs in international companies and in the past few years she taught German from levels kindergarten through adult.
+Additionally, she is passionate about development of teaching methods and materials for German instruction, which she does for the Goethe Institute in Bratislava.
 When not teaching, you can find Silvia on the running or hiking paths of Bratislava or enjoying time with her family.

 A transplanted German in Bratislava, Julia has a background and master degrees in cultural science and education from Heidelberg, and a passion for finances.
 She is a Rothschild Fellow.
 Julia created, developed, and managed international cultural education programs.
 Before joining LEAF she worked in the international film industry.
 She was responsible for international business, creative relations, business, and funds acquisition as well as management.
 In her free time, Julia co-produces and hosts the WeFour+ talk show.

 At LEAF Academy Julia is responsible for fundraising and partnerships.